thinkful-ei23/cozy-spaces-client/README.md

   * GoogleMap API
   * Heroku for Deployment

-## This is the frontend for this app.
+## This is the Cozy Spaces frontend.
 The backend can be found here:
 https://github.com/thinkful-ei23/CozySpacesServer